mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 - **Project-level**: Use when you have few NPM packages and they are not in the same GitLab group.
 The [package naming convention](#package-naming-convention) is not enforced at this level.
   It is recommended to use a [scope](https://docs.npmjs.com/cli/v6/using-npm/scope) for your package.
-  With a scope, the registry url will be [updated](#authenticate-to-the-package-registry) only for that scope.
+  With a scope, the registry URL will be [updated](#authenticate-to-the-package-registry) only for that scope.
 - **Instance-level**: Use when you have many NPM packages in different GitLab groups or in their own namespace.
 Be sure to comply with the [package naming convention](#package-naming-convention).